vmmc2/Senbonzakura/README.md

 * Honestly, I don't know how the following observation present in Eta specification can make the parsing easier: "To simplify parsing, any ```return``` statement can only occur as the last statement in its block."
 * Regarding the usage of the pseudo-variable, normally represented by ```_```, should we treat it as an identifier when performing the lexing stage?
 If not, how should we treat it?
 * Honestly, I got a little confused about the following statement declared within the Eta programming language specification: "All global variables in scope may have their value changed by assignments in functions".
 Does this mean that everytime that I want to change the value of a global variable I must call a specific function that does that for me?
+* What does it mean to say that every binary arithmetic operation operates modulo ```2^64```?
+* What is number crunching and why it may be useful in certain scenarios?